jaredly/j3/Roadmap.md

 - [x] getType for fns should collect all tasks dontchaknow
   - hm so, I think I'll blindly glom everything together that's in the body of the fn? are there any downsides to that??
 I think it's the desired behavior.
-- [ ] oh tfn for expr's, gotta have it
+- [x] oh tfn for expr's, gotta have it
+  - [ ] switchhhhh really needs work
+  - [ ] honestly, I need to start doing comprehensive testing of the semantics and such
 - [ ] andddd let's do `@task` types for real

 - [ ] validatee @loop, the @recur has to be inside of a (fn).

+## More better test testing

+What are the ...sections of stuff?

+- "parsing",

+ok but also, my tests shouldn't be touching web stuff. also, delete all of the ctx stuff?
+I mean maybe not quite, I might still want to reference some of it for the js evaluation stuff.

 # erhmm hm